Azure/Build-Modern-AI-Apps-Hackathon/03-challenge03.md

 With the critical components in place, we're ready to tie everything into the chat interface.
 When a user types a question into the chat interface, we need to create a vector embedding for the question, then search for the most similar vector embeddings for products and accounts, and return the relevant documents that get sent to Azure OpenAI's completions endpoint.

 In order to return a human-friendly response to the user, we need to use the completions endpoint to generate a response based on the most relevant documents and an instructional system-level prompt.
-Furthermore, we need to keep a history of the user's questions and the responses that were generated so that reload the chat in the future.
+Furthermore, we need to keep a history of the user's questions and the responses that were generated so that they can reload the chat in the future.

-There are several approaches to generating prompts for the Azure OpenAI service.
-One of the most popular approaches is to use a technique called *prompt engineering* to author prompts that are used to generate completions.
+To generate prompts for the Azure OpenAI service, the approach is to use a technique called *prompt engineering* to author prompts that are used to guide the generation of completions.
 Prompt engineering is an iterative process that involves authoring prompts, generating completions, and evaluating the results.
-The results of the evaluation are used to generate new prompts, and the process repeats until the desired results are achieved.

-The starter solution uses Semantic Kernel for prompt engineering.
-This challenge is about experimenting with system prompts to impact how the completions model works.
+The starter solution uses Semantic Kernel to orchestrate the execution of prompts.
+This challenge is about experimenting with system prompts to impact how the completions work.

 ## Challenge

 Your team must:

 1. Use the Azure OpenAI service to create vector embeddings for the user prompt that is entered into the chat interface.
+Invoke the completions endpoint to generate a response based on the most relevant documents and some instructional system-level prompts.
+The system prompt should be included with every completions call, but not repeated in the chat history.
 Use Semantic Kernel as they stubbed out in the project to make this call.
 2. Create the system prompt that defines the assistant's behavior.
 CosmicWorks has provided you with a starter prompt located under VectorSearchAiAssistant\SystemPrompts\RetailAssistant\Default.txt.
 You should add to the content in this file.
 The system prompt should instruct the model to do the following:
    1. Tell it that it is an intelligent assistant for a bike company.
    2. Tell it that it is responding to user questions about products, product categories, customers, and sales order information provided in JSON format embedded below.